 - 1 9-inch diameter, 3-inch tall springform pan

-1 Pulse pecans, flour, sugar, and crumbs in a food processor.
+1 Make graham cracker pecan crust: Pulse pecans, flour, brown sugar, and graham cracker crumbs in a food processor.
 Add butter and egg yolk.
 Pulse until mixture is homogenous.
 Press into bottom of 9” springform pan and bake for 10 minutes at 375°F. Remove from oven and let cool.

-3 Whisk together the flour, cinnamon, ground ginger, grated nutmeg, and allspice in a medium bowl.
+3 Mix spices with pumpkin purée, bourbon, eggs: Whisk together the flour, cinnamon, ground ginger, grated nutmeg, and allspice in a medium bowl.
 With a wooden spoon (no need for a mixer for this step), mix in the salt, pumpkin purée, vanilla, and bourbon.
-Beat in the eggs.
+Beat in the eggs, one at a time.

-4 In a large bowl, (helps to use a mixer for this step) combine the cream cheese and the brown sugar until fully creamed and smooth (no lumps).
+4 Mix cream cheese with brown sugar, add pumpkin mixture: In a large bowl, (helps to use a mixer for this step) combine the cream cheese and the brown sugar until fully creamed and smooth (no lumps).
 Gradually add the pumpkin mixture until fully incorporated.
 Bring a kettle of water to a boil.

 5 Line pan with 3 layers of thick foil: Place crust-baked springform pan in the middle of three layers of large sheets of heavy duty aluminum foil (to help prevent water-bath moisture from leaking into the pan).
 Fold the aluminum foil up the sides of the pan and trim.
 (You can also use a turkey roasting bag instead of the foil to keep the water out.)

 6 Pour filling into pan: Place the aluminum wrapped pan in a large roasting pan (large enough so that there is room on all sides).
 Pour the pumpkin cream cheese mixture into the springform pan.